Sankalp555/hospital/README.md

 1 - Patient can see all available slots in the app.
 2 - He can book any preferred slot and create a appointment.
 After that, that slot will be booked and will not available for other patients for same date.
 3 -  Patient can see all apointments created by him.
+In This Api, you can also give doctor_id, To fetch all appointments for specific doctor.
+If you dont give doctor_id, then you will get all appointments of a particular current user

 I am not putting output here because input and output you can easily check in published doc. link is below.